Best Summer Camp Essentials for Kids (What We Always Pack)

 What Else Goes in the Bag

-Beyond the four products above, here is what I pack consistently and why.
+Beyond the four products above, here is what to pack consistently and why.

 Labeled snack container.
 Even if camp provides lunch, an afternoon snack that is clearly theirs prevents the social complexity of sharing or trading that inevitably leads to a child with a nut allergy eating something they should not.
 A reusable container with their name prevents confusion.

 Lip balm with SPF.
 Lips burn and no one thinks about them.
-I throw in an SPF lip balm and ask the counselor to remind kids to use it mid-morning.
+Throw in an SPF lip balm and ask the counselor to remind kids to use it mid-morning.

 Change of clothes in a drawstring bag.
 Water activities, spilled food, and general camp chaos mean at least one change of clothes should live in the main bag.
 A small drawstring bag keeps the clean clothes separate from the rest of the bag contents.